aupiff/brivv/README.md

 server and emails should be private.
 [Lavabit](https://lavabit.com) and [Protonmail](https://protonmail.com) don't even come close to what we need.

+Whenever a user is ready to leave my platform and host their own email server, the process should take 10 minutes and they shouldn't lose their identity (email address) or email history.

 ## Phase 2

 Email thread state, email client-compiler response type-checking.
 Support for